Integrated Quantile RAnk Test (iQRAT) for gene-level associations: Introduction

-The rest of the paper is organized as follows: we present the proposed methodology and related properties in Section 2; in Section 3, we present a large scale simulation study to investigate the type I error and power under various models; in Section 4, we analyze data from the Metabochip for lipid traits; in Section 5, we discuss the advantages and limitations of the proposed method.
+The rest of the paper is organized as follows: we present the proposed methodology and related asymptotic properties in Sections 2 and 3; in Section 4, we present a large scale simulation study to investigate the type I error and power under various models; in Section 5, we applied the proposed test in Metabochip data \citep{voight2012metabochip} to identify genes associated with lipid traits; in Section 6, we discuss the advantages and limitations of the proposed method.
 Proofs for the asymptotic results and more plots are presented in the Supplementary Material.